-7. Place a circle cut plastic sheet on top of the working surface.
-On it you will mold the tortillas into their circular shape.
-The plastic sheets are flexible, smooth, and the dough peels easily off it.
+7. Place a circle-cut plastic sheet on top of the working surface.
+On it, you will mold the tortillas into their circular shape.
+The plastic sheets are flexible, smooth, and the dough peels easily off them.

-8. Collect a golf ball sized piece of dough and pat it down with your fingertips to form a flat thin disk from the center out.
-Use the other hand’s edge to keep an overall circular shape as you rotate the dough. (see video).
+8. Collect a golf ball-sized piece of dough and pat it down with your fingertips to form a flat thin disk from the center out.
+Use the other hand’s edge to keep an overall circular shape as you rotate the dough. (see video below).

 10. Eat and enjoy with your favorite meal or a traditional Maya meal like chicken stew and white rice.

 LET ME HELP YOU TRAVEL MORE BY GETTING ADDITIONAL TIPS AND INSPIRATION VIA THE MONTHLY NEWSLETTER.